slowernews/wisdom-tldr/README.md

 > *"A prophet has no honour in his own country."
 -- Bible (John 4: 44)*

+> *"Those who commit to nothing are distracted by everything."
+-- Bhagavad Gita*

 Two practical advices:

 - Have more than one child.